Chocolate Cream Pie Martini

 I originally discovered this recipe ages ago, and while the ingredients haven’t really changed, the look of the drink has.
 When it was first served to me, it was styled like a martini – in a martini glass with a cherry wedged on the rim – so calling it a “martini” was more of a play on words than a reflection of what the drink really was.
 I thought the whole idea of the drink was cute, so I made a point to learn the recipe.

 Fast forward a few years later, and there I was, anxious to share this recipe with the internets, and not giving a second thought to how the name I’ve always used for this drink wouldn’t really match up with the way I serve it now.
 I stopped using a martini glass because the stemless wine glasses are easer to hold (and, quite frankly, they hold a lot more!)

 So, to all the martini purists out there, I apologize for not thinking the name through on this one.
 This drink was always meant to be a fun twist on a classic, and I hope it still seems that way, even with (or maybe because of?) the mismatched name.

 Notes & tips for this Godiva martini

-- When it’s just The Husband and I, I prefer to serve this chocolate drink in stemless wine glasses.
+- When it’s just an old friend of mine and I, I prefer to serve this chocolate drink in stemless wine glasses.
 But that doesn’t mean you couldn’t use these glasses at a party, too – they’re definitely fancy enough to serve a crowd!

 - I’m a big fan of Godiva, and I personally think the Godiva chocolate liqueur is what makes this chocolate martini so tasty.
 I usually have to go to BevMo or Total Wine to buy it, but it’s totally worth the trip.